TristanCD/UDACITY_PYHON_create-image-classifier/README.md

 # AI Programming with Python Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+In this project from UDACITY, we developed code for an image classifier built with PyTorch, then convert it into a command line application.
+GPU is necessary for training the Deep Learning model.